sagarjethi/distribute-token-to-multiple-address/README.md

 $ npm install bignumber.js csv-write-stream ethereumjs-tx fast-csv web3@1.0.0-beta.34  --save

-Changes to Made in the Script :
+Changes to be Made in the Script :
 I have commented *//change this* all the lines where changes needs to be done.

 Change the URL in lineNo:8 where your Token contract has been deployed.